Watermelon Slushies

 Another great reason to eat more watermelon.

-Although if you wanted alcohol, you can add wine to my strawberry slushies.
+Although if you wanted alcohol, you can add wine like I did with my strawberry slushies.

 Since I’m not a fan of ice, I tried this recipe both ways – with ice and with frozen watermelon cubes instead of ice.